Skip to main content

 Intranasal Administration

-Some peptides can be administered as a nasal spray instead of an injection.
-This is most common with Semax and Selank, two neuropeptides that absorb well through the nasal mucosa and are designed to act on the central nervous system.
+Some peptides can be administered as a nasal spray rather than by injection.
+This is most common with Semax and Selank, two neuropeptides that absorb well across the nasal mucosa and are intended to act on the central nervous system.

-Why intranasal works for these peptides: The nasal cavity has a thin mucosal lining with rich blood supply.
-Peptides absorbed here can partially bypass the blood-brain barrier via the olfactory nerve pathway.
-For brain-targeted peptides like Semax and Selank, this is actually a more direct route than subcutaneous injection.
+Why intranasal administration works for these peptides: The nasal cavity has a thin mucosal lining with a rich blood supply.
+Peptides absorbed here can partially bypass the blood-brain barrier by way of the olfactory nerve pathway, which provides a more direct route to the brain than systemic circulation for centrally acting compounds (Wen 2011, Discovery Medicine, PMID 21712015).
+For Semax specifically, pharmacokinetic work in rats has demonstrated penetration into brain tissue after intranasal administration (Shevchenko et al. 2006, Bioorganicheskaia Khimiia, PMID 16523722).

-1. Reconstitute the peptide with bacteriostatic water as you normally would.
+1. Reconstitute the peptide with bacteriostatic water in the usual manner.

-2. Transfer the solution into a nasal spray bottle.
-Use a sterile spray bottle designed for this purpose (available from compounding pharmacies and some peptide vendors).
+2. Transfer the solution into a sterile nasal spray bottle designed for this purpose, available from compounding pharmacies and some peptide vendors.
 Most nasal spray bottles deliver approximately 0.1ml (100mcl) per pump.

-3. Calculate how many micrograms each spray delivers based on your concentration.
-For example: 5mg of Semax in 2ml of BAC water gives 2,500mcg/ml.
-A 0.1ml spray delivers 250mcg.
+3. Calculate the quantity of peptide delivered per spray based on the concentration.
+For example, 5mg of Semax in 2ml of bacteriostatic water yields 2,500mcg/ml, so a 0.1ml spray delivers 250mcg.

 4. Store the spray bottle in the refrigerator between uses.

-• Aim the spray toward the outer wall of the nostril, not straight up or toward the septum.
+• Direct the spray toward the outer wall of the nostril rather than straight up or toward the septum.

-• Sniff gently after spraying.
-You want the mist to coat the upper nasal cavity, not drip down your throat.
+• Sniff gently after spraying so the mist coats the upper nasal cavity instead of draining into the throat.

-• Do not sneeze or blow your nose for at least 5 minutes after administration.
+• Avoid sneezing or blowing the nose for at least 5 minutes after administration.

-Limitations of intranasal delivery: Not all peptides work intranasally.
-BPC-157, semaglutide, TB-500, and most other peptides on this site need to be injected.
-The nasal mucosa breaks down larger peptides before they can absorb.
-Semax and Selank work because they are small, stable peptides specifically suited to this route.
+Limitations of intranasal delivery: Not all peptides are suitable for intranasal administration.
+BPC-157, semaglutide, TB-500, and most other peptides discussed on this site must be injected.
+The nasal mucosa degrades larger peptides before they can be absorbed.
+Semax and Selank are effective by this route because they are small, stable peptides well suited to nasal absorption.

 Injection Site Rotation

-Rotate your injection sites to prevent tissue problems.
-Repeatedly injecting in the exact same spot can cause:
+Rotating injection sites helps prevent tissue complications.
+Repeatedly injecting into the same location can cause:

-• Lipodystrophy - hardened lumps or pitted areas in the fat tissue
+• Lipodystrophy, presenting as hardened lumps or pitted areas in the fat tissue

-• Scar tissue buildup - reduces absorption over time
+• Scar tissue accumulation, which reduces absorption over time

-• Localized pain or irritation - the tissue does not get time to recover
+• Localized pain or irritation, because the tissue is not given time to recover

 Rotation strategy:

-For abdominal injections, picture a clock face around your navel.
-Each injection moves to the next "hour" position.
-This gives you 12 distinct spots on the abdomen alone.
-Add thigh and arm sites and you have weeks of rotation before returning to the same spot.
+For abdominal injections, it can help to picture a clock face around the navel, with each injection moving to the next hour position.
+This provides 12 distinct sites on the abdomen alone.
+Adding the thighs and arms extends the rotation to several weeks before returning to any given spot.

-For daily peptides (like BPC-157 dosed 2x daily), a wider rotation pattern matters more.
-Consider using the abdomen for morning doses and the thigh for evening doses.
+For daily peptides such as BPC-157 dosed twice daily, a wider rotation pattern is more important.
+One approach is to use the abdomen for morning doses and the thigh for evening doses.

-For weekly peptides (like semaglutide), rotation is simpler.
-Alternate between left and right abdomen, or switch between abdomen and thigh each week.
+For weekly peptides such as semaglutide, rotation is simpler.
+Alternating between the left and right abdomen, or between the abdomen and thigh each week, is sufficient.

-Consistent site rotation is one of the easiest ways to maintain injection comfort and absorption reliability over long protocols.
+Consistent site rotation is one of the most reliable ways to preserve injection comfort and absorption over the course of a long protocol.

 Scar Tissue and Long-Term Rotation Strategies

-If you are on a peptide protocol for months (or years, in the case of semaglutide or BPC-157 for chronic issues), scar tissue becomes a real concern.
-Every needle puncture creates a tiny wound.
-That wound heals with a microscopic amount of scar tissue.
-Over hundreds of injections in the same general area, that scar tissue accumulates.
+For patients on a peptide protocol lasting months or, in the case of semaglutide or BPC-157 for chronic conditions, years, scar tissue becomes a genuine concern.
+Every needle puncture creates a small wound that heals with a microscopic amount of scar tissue.
+Across hundreds of injections in the same general area, that scar tissue accumulates.

-• Injections become harder.
-The needle meets resistance going through scarred fat tissue.
+• Injections become more difficult, as the needle meets resistance passing through scarred fat.

-• Absorption slows.
-Scar tissue has less blood flow than healthy tissue, so the peptide takes longer to reach your bloodstream.
+• Absorption slows, because scar tissue has less blood flow than healthy tissue and the peptide takes longer to reach the bloodstream.

-• Lumps form.
-You can sometimes feel pea-sized hard spots under the skin at overused sites.
+• Lumps develop, sometimes palpable as pea-sized hardened spots under the skin at overused sites.

 Long-term rotation strategies:

-• Divide your abdomen into quadrants.
-Use the upper left for week 1, upper right for week 2, lower right for week 3, lower left for week 4.
+• Divide the abdomen into quadrants.
+Use the upper left in week 1, the upper right in week 2, the lower right in week 3, and the lower left in week 4.
 Within each quadrant, rotate through individual spots using the clock method.

 • Add sites.
-Most people default to the abdomen.
-Work the thighs into your rotation.
-That doubles your available surface area immediately.
+Many people default to the abdomen alone.
+Incorporating the thighs roughly doubles the available surface area.

-• Track your sites.
-A simple note on your phone works.
-Write "left abdomen, 2 o'clock" or "right thigh, outer."
-You do not need an elaborate system.
-Just enough to avoid hitting the same spot within 2 weeks.
+• Track sites used.
+A simple note on a phone is adequate, such as "left abdomen, 2 o'clock" or "right thigh, outer."
+An elaborate system is unnecessary; the aim is only to avoid returning to the same spot within 2 weeks.

-• Give overused areas a break.
-If you notice a spot that feels harder or more painful than usual, skip that entire area for at least a month.
+• Rest overused areas.
+If a site feels harder or more painful than usual, avoid that entire area for at least a month.

 Injection Pain Management

-Most subcutaneous peptide injections are nearly painless with a 30g or 31g needle.
-But "nearly painless" is not "always painless."
-Here is what helps on the days it stings.
+Most subcutaneous peptide injections are nearly painless with a 30g or 31g needle, but nearly painless is not the same as always painless.
+The following measures help on the occasions when an injection stings.

 Before the injection:

-• Let the peptide reach room temperature for 1-2 minutes.
-Cold solution straight from the fridge causes more discomfort.
-Do not warm it aggressively (no microwaves, no hot water).
-Just hold the vial in your hand for a minute.
+• Allow the peptide to reach room temperature for 1-2 minutes.
+Cold solution taken directly from the refrigerator causes more discomfort.
+It should not be warmed aggressively; holding the vial in the hand for a minute is sufficient, and microwaves or hot water should be avoided.

-• Numb the site with an ice cube for 15-20 seconds.
-This reduces nerve sensitivity.
-Dry the area and swab with alcohol before injecting.
+• Numb the site with an ice cube for 15-20 seconds to reduce nerve sensitivity, then dry the area and swab with alcohol before injecting.

-• Relax the muscle under your injection site.
-Tensing up tightens the tissue and makes needle entry harder.
+• Relax the muscle beneath the injection site, as tensing tightens the tissue and makes needle entry more difficult.

 During the injection:

 • Insert the needle in one smooth, quick motion.
-Hesitating or going slowly through the skin hurts more than a confident push.
+Hesitating or advancing slowly through the skin is more uncomfortable than a single confident insertion.

 • Inject the solution slowly.
-Pushing the plunger too fast forces liquid into the tissue faster than it can disperse, creating pressure and stinging.
-Take 5-10 seconds for a standard dose.
+Depressing the plunger too quickly forces liquid into the tissue faster than it can disperse, creating pressure and stinging.
+A standard dose should take 5-10 seconds.

 • Do not move the needle once it is inserted.
 Wiggling or repositioning tears tissue and increases pain.